mjfrigaard/sharing-your-work/manuscript/00intro.md

 # Introduction: A toolchain for making data products

 This book is about a toolchain for building data products.
-Wiktionary defines [toolchain](https://en.wiktionary.org/wiki/toolchain) as, "*A set of tools for software development, often used in sequence so that the output of one tool comprises the input of the next.*" We'll adjust this definition slightly to,
+Wiktionary defines a  [toolchain](https://en.wiktionary.org/wiki/toolchain) as, "*A set of tools for software development, often used in sequence so that the output of one tool comprises the input of the next.*" We'll adjust this definition slightly to,

 > "**Toolchain:** A set of tools for creating *data products*, often used in sequence so that the output of one tool comprises the input of the next."

-That last point is important--this toolchain expects you will have an **output** from one tool (i.e. a data set) that serves as an **input** into another tool (visualizations, graphs, statistical analysis, etc.).
+That last point is important--our toolchain expects the **output** from one tool (i.e., data from something you're interested in) to serve as the **input** into another tool (software for making visualizations, graphs, statistical analysis, etc.).
+To sequentially pass inputs and outputs between tools, we have to know and understand what we're building.
+In this text, we will focus on the process required to make a *data product*.

 You might also be wondering what we mean by *data product*, and we'll use the definition from [Brian Caffo](https://leanpub.com/ddp),

 > "A *data product* is the production output of a data analysis."

+## What you will learn

-We recommend using RStudio, Git, and Github for creating data products.
+We're going to show you how to use RStudio.Cloud, Git, and Github for creating data products.
+Specifically, we will cover:

+1. Setting up an account with RStudio.Cloud and Github
+2. Downloading files from Github and uploading files to RStudio.Cloud
+3. Basic command-line tools
+4. Setting up version control (Git) with RStudio.Cloud
+5. Project organization
+6. Running code in RStudio.Cloud
+7. Dynamic documents with Rmarkdown
+8. Building a project website with Github pages
+9. Documenting and sharing all of your work with Git and Github

 In the following pages, we're going to tell you reasons and underlying principles for using these tools.
 If you read this text and decide not to adopt tools, we still think the principles can be exported and applied to other software and workflows.

+That list might seem like a lot (because it is), but we're giving you all the code files and data for this project.
+That means all you have to learn are the tools!

 ## Why write a book for a toolchain?